eandersson/amqpstorm/README.md

-### AMQP-Storm 1.0.4b1
+### AMQP-Storm 1.0.4
 Thread-safe Python AMQP Client Library based on pamqp.

 ### Credits
-Special thanks to gmr (Gavin M. Roy) for creating pamqp.
-In addition amqp-storm is heavily influenced by his pika and rabbitpy libraries.
+Special thanks to gmr (Gavin M. Roy) for creating pamqp, and in addition amqp-storm is heavily influenced by pika and rabbitpy.